 When you add a listing to Flexmls, there are so many fields it can be tough to keep track of them all.
-To help, this article is part 4 in our guide to obscure MLS fields, so you can learn how to use every field to your best advantage (part 3, part 2 and part 1).
+To help, this article is part 4 in our guide to obscure MLS fields, so you can learn how to use every field to your best advantage (part 5, part 3, part 2 and part 1).
 Follow along for a deep dive into Flexmls’s lesser-known fields.

 Subagents (Contract Information)

 Sub-agency was once a popular type of brokerage relationship.
 According to NAR, “a subagent owes the same fiduciary duties to the agent’s customer as the agent does.
 Subagency usually arises when a cooperating sales associate from another brokerage, who is not the buyer’s agent, shows property to a buyer.
 The subagent works with the buyer to show the property but owes fiduciary duties to the listing broker and the seller.
 Although a subagent cannot assist the buyer in any way that would be detrimental to the seller, a buyer customer can expect to be treated honestly by the subagent.”

 Buyer-agency brokerage relationships are the present-day norm.
 But because some brokerages still practice sub-agency, ARMLS has retained Subagents as a required field in Flexmls.
 If you’re wondering whether to use sub-agency or not, reach out to your broker.

 Buyer/Broker (Contract Information)

 Here’s another required field when adding a listing to Flexmls.
 By selecting Y for Buyer/Broker, you signal your willingness to cooperate with a buyer’s agent for the purpose of closing the real estate transaction.

 Solar Tubes (Energy/Green Feature)